 Story: Nawapat, Nipapat Dusdul /// Photography: Oki Hiroyuki /// Design: Tropical Space

-The front yard of the house is made by the hollow clay which can absorb the rain and cool down the floor in summer heat.
-Next to the yard is a buffer space which created the light transition from the yard to the living room, dining room and bedroom.
+The front yard floor is covered in brick pavers with holes capable of draining storm water fast and keeping ambient temperatures cool in summer.
+Next to the yard is a buffer space designed to create a beautifully transitional room from the yard to the living room, dining room and bedroom.

 The kitchen is on the north side of the house plan along with other functions.
 It’s ideal for traditional Vietnamese cooking and offers very relaxing family rooms.